LarsNorlander/dev-diary/kotlin.md

 ### 1:03 PM

 Got to read up on a bunch of behavioral patterns again.
 I'll also be joining a Java Meet Up soon so, that's all there is for today.

+## February 23, 2019

+### 2:02 PM

+Well!
+I've been assigned to an Android team and well, it seems I'll finally get to professionally work with Kotlin!
+That means getting to see more serious applications of the language.
+I guess the great thing will be the fact that now, I'll have a better roadmap of what to study for the language.